movicon/movicon/README.md

 ## Install

-Open a terminal and execute the [create-project](https://getcomposer.org/doc/03-cli.md#create-project) command to generate the project structure (replace `<myproject>` by your project name):
+Open a terminal and execute the [create-project](https://getcomposer.org/doc/03-cli.md#create-project) command to generate the project structure (replace `<myproject>` with your project name):
 ```bash
 composer create-project movicon/movicon <myproject>
 ```

 ## Project structure

-The framework contains the following structure, that we'll discuss later:
+The framework contains the following structure:

 ```text
 public/  <!-- public directory or DOCUMENT_ROOT